 If a piece of content can trigger some kind of an emotional response, then the reader of the content is much more likely to take an action.
 If that action is a positive one and involves sharing the content, then that can be great for the success of the content.

 If the content triggers a negative response, it isn’t necessarily a bad thing.
 However. it is riskier because it may mean that the reader now associates the brand with this negative emotion, which is damaging for you in the long term.
+Whether this is an option for you or not comes down to the brand you're working with and whether they value negative attention.

 We are more likely to absorb and remember something if there is a story attached to it.
 This goes back to when we were children and were told stories by our families and friends.
 Stories are more mentally stimulating and make concepts and ideas far easier to remember and tell to someone else.